 An exploration of the social, political, and economic development of Kansas as well as the state's cultural and historical significance to the Midwest.
 The course examines the significance of Native Americans and other ethnic groups to the history of Kansas, American claims to and settlement of Kansas, and agricultural, technological, and demographic developments.
 Emphasis on chronology and analytical writing.
-Fall, odd years.
+Offered on a rotating schedule.